arrow_back

 Certain Compute Engine resources live in regions and zones.
 A region is a specific geographical location where you can run your resources.
 Each region has one or more zones.

-Run the following gcloud commands in Cloud Console to set the default region and zone for your lab:
+Run the following gcloud commands in Cloud Shell to set the default region and zone for your lab:

 gcloud config set compute/zone "{{{project_0.default_zone|ZONE}}}" export ZONE=$(gcloud config get compute/zone) gcloud config set compute/region "{{{project_0.default_region|REGION}}}" export REGION=$(gcloud config get compute/region)

-• Run the following command from Cloud Shell to make sure the Cloud Functions API is enabled.
-This will make sure you can deploy Cloud Functions later in the lab.
+• In Cloud Shell, run the following command to enable the Cloud Run functions API.
+This lets you deploy Cloud Run functions later in the lab.

 gcloud services enable cloudfunctions.googleapis.com